King-Sabo/tclwext4/README.md

 its own volume cache for any other partition on the same disk, and removable media can be pulled at any moment.

+**FatFs is mature, but FAT is unforgiving.** FatFs itself is the most exercised small FAT implementation there is, and the risk profile is genuinely lower than lwext4's.
+What it lacks is any journalling at all — FAT has none to have.
+An interrupted write leaves a half-updated FAT and directory entry with no replay mechanism, and with `FF_VOLUMES` allowing several mounts at once, an abort can leave more than one volume in that state.
+Cross-linked clusters and lost chains are what `chkdsk` or `fsck.fat` exist to clean up afterwards.

 **This plugin is new and lightly tested.** The scanner, the block device shim, the path resolution and the symlink following are all recent code.

 ### Reducing the risk

 - Prefer image files (`[add image...]`) over live devices; a corrupted image is a deleted file, not a lost disk.
+FAT is only ever touched inside images.
 - Keep `readonly=1` in the ini unless you specifically need to write.
 - Unmount cleanly: use `FsDisconnect` (TC's disconnect) rather than closing TC or pulling the stick, so caches flush and the journal stops.
-- Run `e2fsck -f` on the volume after writing, before trusting it.
+- Run `e2fsck -f` (ext) or `fsck.fat -n` / `chkdsk` (FAT) after writing, before trusting the result.
 - Never write to a filesystem that is mounted anywhere else at the same time.

 ---